 Admission to the M.A. in Counseling degree program is competitive.
 Students who desire to apply are not required to have any previous educational or professional experience related to the field of counseling or psychology.
 They must, however, have a bachelor’s degree from an accredited college or university by the time they enroll in a graduate course.
 While professional experience in counseling is not necessary, volunteer experience is strongly encouraged as a way for students to receive "first-hand" knowledge of the profession.

-- Official transcripts of your academic work from each college or university that you have attended, including Rollins College (if appropriate), regardless of whether or not coursework from one institution is listed on another school transcript.
+- TRANSCRIPTS: Official transcripts of your academic work from each college or university that you have attended, including Rollins College (if appropriate), regardless of whether or not coursework from one institution is listed on another school transcript.
 An undergraduate GPA of 3.0+ is recommended.
 Official electronic transcripts may be sent to firstname.lastname@example.org.
 Do not choose the default Rollins College email address or mailing address if one is listed, as your transcript will be sent to the undergraduate admissions office.

 - TEST SCORES: A current (within the last five years) official test score report from either the Graduate Record Exam (GRE) or the Millers Analogies Test (MAT) is required and waivers will not be granted.
 A score of 304+ of the GRE or 410+ on the MAT is recommended.
 Note: Applicants with a masters or higher degree from an accredited college/university are exempt from the admission test requirement.

-- Three letters of recommendation on forms (see forms below).
+- RECOMMENDATIONS: Three letters of recommendation submitted on a confidential recommendation form.
 Select professional and/or academic supporters who know you and can appraise your ability to pursue a graduate degree in this area.
 Letters should be mailed or emailed by the recommender directly to the admissions office.